pravega/.github/governance.md

 ### Actions

 The following table lists the actions that require voting and the necessary condition for the vote to pass.
-Note that anyone can vote on public votes, which in fact helps to gain more confidence on the direction of the vote
+Note that anyone can vote on public votes, which in fact helps to gain more confidence on the direction of the vote.

 Action | Approval | Binding | Visibility | Min. time (days)
 -------|--------|---------|--------|-----------